-Data from the FORWARD project and the literature support the notion that, as in other NDDs, sleep problems are frequent and impactful in FXS.
-These findings emphasize the need for early diagnosis and tailored interventions in groups who are particularly at high risk, namely young children, males, and those with severe autistic behavior.
-Accurate diagnosis of sleep problems in FXS requires incorporating specialized tools, such as standardized questionnaires.
-For those concerned about sleep apnea, a referral to a center performing a sleep apnea test, called a polysomnogram (PSG), is encouraged.
-This may be done in a sleep disorder center or even at home.
+Data from the FORWARD project and the literature supports the notion that, as in other NDDs, sleep problems are frequent and impactful in FXS.
+These findings emphasize the need for early diagnosis, and tailored interventions in groups at particularly high risk, namely young children, males, and those with severe autistic behavior.
+Accurate diagnosis of sleep problems in FXS requires the incorporation of specialized tools, such as standardized questionnaires.
+We recommend the use of the CSHQ, considering the available FXS data on this instrument.
+In those with a concern about sleep apnea, a referral to a center performing PSG and other relevant evaluations is highly recommended.